 The Company has no history of revenues from its operating activities.
-The Company's cash and cash equivalents were representing approximately \$1,143,902 and \$2,672,696 respectively as of December 31, 2022 and 2021.
-During the year ended December 31, 2022 and 2021, the Company recorded negative cash flow from its operating activities of \$4,879,224 and \$2,409,635, respectively.
-For the year ended December 31, 2022, the Company had a current liability of \$4,435,269.
-For the year ended

-December 31, 2022, the Company had an average monthly cash expense rate of approximately \$531,000 per month, including additions to fixed assets, tangible property, facilities and equipment, intangible assets and deposits with suppliers, and any operating expenses and capitalized development costs not covered by grants.
-The Company expects to maintain negative cash flows from its operating activities in future periods, at least until commercial production begins and profitability is achieved through the production of materials produced with the $PUREVAP^{TM}$ QRR Silicon manufacturing process, the $PUREVAP^{TM}$ NSiR Purevap silicon nanomaterial transformation process and the fumed silica manufacturing process.
-To the extent that the Company has negative cash flows in future periods, the Company may need to allocate a portion of its existing working capital to fund such negative cash flows.
+The Company's cash and cash equivalents were representing approximately \$1,256,526 and \$1,143,902 respectively as of March 31, 2023 and 2022.
+During the period ended March 31, 2023 and December 31, 2022, the Company recorded negative cash flow from its operating activities of \$895,801 and \$4,879 224, respectively.
+For the period ended March 31, 2023, the Company had a current liability of \$4,436,467.
+For the period ended March 31, 2023, the Company had an average monthly cash expense rate of approximately \$514,000 per month, including additions to fixed assets, tangible property, facilities and equipment, intangible assets and deposits with suppliers, and any operating expenses and capitalized development costs not covered by grants.
+The Company expects to maintain negative cash flows from its operating activities in future periods, at least until commercial production begins and profitability is achieved through the production of materials produced with the $PUREVAP^{TM}$ QRR Silicon manufacturing process, the $PUREVAP^{TM}$ NSiR PUREVAP PUR